Investing in Private Placements Using Retirement Funds

 More than ever, investors are looking to place alternatives within their tax-advantaged retirement portfolios.
 Midland Trust is meeting that demand by helping investors capitalize on opportunities quickly with our robust experience and simplified approach.

 A self-directed retirement plan can invest in most private offerings.
 These offerings include private equity/private stock.
 When investing in private equity with a retirement account, the dividends and gains from investments are paid directly to the retirement account.
 These dividends are either tax-deferred (Traditional IRAs) or tax-free (Roth IRAs).
 There can be capital calls with these types of investments, so please understand the investment and how it affects your IRA.

-Investing in private equity within an IRA has been an option since 1974.
-However, the vast majority of investors are not aware of this option.
-This unawareness is due to traditional retirement account custodians limiting investments to Wall Street stocks, bonds, and mutual funds.
+Many investors are not aware of this option.
+Traditional retirement account custodians limit investments to Wall Street stocks, bonds, and mutual funds.
 Midland allows investors to choose alternative assets such as real estate and private equity investments to build their wealth.

 Who Can Invest in Private Equity With a Self Directed IRA?

 Typically, these alternative assets are limited to accredited and institutional investors.
 Accredited investors are those proven to be financially fit to invest large amounts of funds over a long time without sustaining a substantial hardship if the asset is fruitless.
 These funds may include investing in startup businesses, developing technology, gaining capital to improve an existing entity’s viability, and even acquiring an existing business.

 Common Pooled Investment Structures

 - Limited Liability Corporations (LLC)

 How is this process different than if I make the investment outside of an IRA?